-Someone asked me the other day why I keep everything inside and don’t talk to anyone about it and just let it all keep building up in there.
-There are a million reasons why people keep things tucked away far down below where no one can see it, and when asked, you will probably get a plethora of different answers.
-Here are a few popular reasons (and these may not be mine.
-I work with a lot of individuals and get a lot of input from a variety of sources, so please don’t automatically assume these are all mine.)
+Someone asked me the other day why I keep everything inside.
+They wanted to know why I don’t talk to anyone about anything that is bothering me and let it all keep building up in there.
+There are a million reasons why people keep things tucked away, far down below where no one can see it or come close to accessing it.
+When you do ask, you will probably get a plethora of different answers.
+Here are some of the more popular reasons on my radar.
+(These may not necessarily all be mine.
+Since I work with, and know, a variety of individuals, one thing you can count on is that I derive my input from a variety of sources, so please don’t automatically assume these are all mine.)

 #2 Would it actually make a difference if we told you?
 Would things change so dramatically if we revealed these thoughts or feelings to you?
 And if things did change, would it be better or worse in the end?

 #3 Previous experience has shown that the individual doesn’t really want to know and by divulging, you soon regret it.

 #4 You fear the response if you actually opened up.

 #5 They don’t seem interested in the least bit or haven’t even noticed a change in you, so saying anything would seem to fall on deaf ears.